 - Increase your margins

 Embracing sustainable construction practices allows you to increase your margin in many different ways.
 It is generally hard for companies to recognize that the sustainable options are cheaper.
 This is probably because it’s a long-term investment that pays back over time.
 Taking a sustainable approach today saves companies significant amounts of money in the future.
 For that reason it may seem like an expensive upfront cost.
 But it’s not all long-term.
 Sustainable construction practices can save companies time and resources today.
-After a short time in operation, Qflow has helped projects save an average of £405,000 per year, topping out at £800,000 per year.
+Qflow has helped many different construction projects across the UK save an average of £222,000 per year.
 For example, by keeping track of material deliveries on your construction site, you always know what is going into the build.
 By avoiding any mistake in this process, you can save big on avoided cost of rework and delays.

 2. Improves productivity

-When you focus on building with sustainable practices, you will find that many other aspects of the project workflow inadvertently improve at the same time.
-By fully embracing sustainable construction practices, and investing in cutting edge technology to help you do so, you will streamline projects, minimize delays, minimize rework, significantly reduce maintenance… the list goes on.
+When you focus on applying sustainable practices to your project, you will find that many other aspects of the project workflow inadvertently improve at the same time.
+By embracing sustainable construction practices, and investing in cutting edge innovations to help you do so, you will streamline projects, minimize delays, minimize rework, significantly reduce maintenance… the list goes on.
 This will eventually loop back to the first benefit: increased margins.